AI red-teaming is a sociotechnical problem: on values, labor, and harms: Well-being of Red-Teamers

 For professional red-teamers, companies sometimes offer employee assistance programs (EAPs) with mental health resources.
 However, organizational factors often impact how these resources are actually used.
-For some workers, accessing therapists may be a luxury they cannot afford, because of a psychologically unsafe work environment, unrelenting performance metrics, or job insecurity.
+For some, accessing a therapist may be a luxury they cannot afford, because of a psychologically unsafe work environment, unrelenting performance metrics, or job insecurity.
 Non-disclosure agreements (NDAs) have historically prevented workers from speaking up about working conditions~\cite{Steiger2021ThePW}.
-Monitoring red-teamers' wellbeing gets entangled with more unsavory forms of workplace surveillance~\cite{ajunwa2017limitless}, and increases liability risks for employers if findings are severely negative.
+Monitoring red-teamers' wellbeing gets entangled with more unsavory forms of workplace surveillance~\cite{ajunwa2017limitless}, and increases liability risks for employers if the findings are severely negative.
 And implementing consistent wellbeing strategies can become infeasible for red-teamers working across organizational and national boundaries.
-Barriers to accessing mental health care, for both paid and unpaid red-teamers, include not only a shortage of providers but also stigma and lack of awareness~\cite{haugen2017mental}.
 So when organizers claim red-teaming events were safe because no one used the on-call therapists~\cite{cattell_generative_2023}, they may be mistakenly assuming that no usage means no need.

 Beyond individual mental health resources, one of the most effective tools for red-teamer wellbeing may be social support through a community of workers in similar roles, as well as family and friends.
 Prior research on content moderators demonstrates that the validation and belonging that comes from social support are essential~\cite{Steiger2021ThePW}.
 Informal red team communities~\cite{inie2023summon} that have emerged on social networks to share strategies can act as safe spaces to heal from shared trauma, especially when red-teamers may be reluctant to share their experiences with loved ones to protect them from exposure~\cite{Steiger2021ThePW}.